Eddie "Rochester" Anderson: The Jack Benny Program

 Jack Benny and Eddie Anderson disembark from a train in Los Angeles in 1943 with a camel.

 Anderson's first appearance on The Jack Benny Program was on March 28, 1937.
 He was originally hired to play the one-time role of a redcap for a storyline in which the show traveled from Chicago to California by train, which coincided with the show's actual return to NBC's Radio City West in Hollywood after a brief stint in New York.
 Anderson, who was working as a comedian in Los Angeles, won the role after an audition.

 Five weeks after Anderson's first appearance on the Benny program, he was called for another role on the show, this time as a waiter in a restaurant serving the cast.
 Several weeks later, Anderson was called back once again for the part of a man who had a financial disagreement with Benny.

-After the show received a large amount of mail about Anderson's appearances, Benny invited him to join the cast as his butler and valet Rochester van Jones, making him the first African American with a regular role on a nationwide radio program.
+After the show received many positive fan letters regarding Anderson's guest appearances, Benny invited him to join the cast as Rochester van Jones, the butler and valet for the fictionalized version of Benny.
+This job made Anderson the first African American with a regular role on a nationwide radio program.
 Anderson first appeared as Rochester on the program of June 20, 1937.